investindex/Advanced/README.md

 <img src="https://github.com/investindex/Advanced/blob/main/TQQQ.png" width="631" height="540"/>
 </p>

 Part of the problem with TQQQ is that it's concentrated in tech stocks.
 Under-diversification leaves it needlessly vulnerable to large drawdowns.
-Just recently, between Nov 2021 and Jun 2022, tech stocks were routed and it fell by 75.3%.
+Just recently, between Nov 2021 and Sep 2022, tech stocks were routed and it fell by 77.0%.
 An investor seeking high expected return could allocate a __fraction__ of their portfolio to a leveraged ETF, and rebalance when its weight deviates significantly from its intended weight.
 But as I'll explain in the next section, options offer an alternative form of leverage.
 [Click here](https://github.com/investindex/Advanced#etf-call-options-or-leveraged-etfs) for a direct comparison and more (very important!) information on leveraged ETFs.

 &nbsp;